Last updated: 19 November, 2025

 Manage Stress Levels

-When stress becomes chronic, it can drain your energy and intensify fatigue.
+When stress becomes chronic, it can drain your energy and make fatigue worse.

 Techniques like meditation, deep breathing exercises, hobbies or gentle exercise can help you manage stress levels.